cogini/mix_systemd/README.md

 `#{runtime_directory}/#{app_name}.pid` and sets the `PIDFILE` env var to tell the boot scripts where it is.

-The Erlang VM runs pretty well in foreground mode, but it is really expecting to run as a standard Unix-style daemon, so forking might be better.
+The Erlang VM runs pretty well in foreground mode, but traditionally it runs as a standard Unix-style daemon, so forking might be better.
 Systemd expects foregrounded apps to die when their pipe closes.
 See https://elixirforum.com/t/systemd-cant-shutdown-my-foreground-app-cleanly/14581/2

-`restart_method`: `:systemctl | :systemd_flag | :touch`.
+`restart_method`: `:systemctl | :systemd_flag`.
 Default `:systemctl`

 Set this to `:systemd_flag`, and the library will generate an additional unit file which watches for changes to a flag file and restarts the main unit.
 This allows updates to be pushed to the target machine by an unprivileged user account which does not have permissions to restart processes. `touch` the file `#{flags_dir}/restart.flag` and systemd will restart the unit.

 ### Runtime configuration